NguyenN28/Portfolio-Projects/Food Poisoning Claims Analysis/README.md

 # Questions
 1. How does the number of claims differ across locations?
 2. What is the distribution of time to close claims?
-3. How does the average time to close claims differ by location?"
+3. How does the average time to close claims differ by location?
-Analysed claim compensation for food poisoning.
-Validated the data.
-Performed Exploratory Data Analysis.
-Provided visualisation.

 # Dataset:
 The dataset contains one row for each claim.
 The dataset can be downloaded from here.
 ## The following are the dataset descriptions:
 **Claim ID**: Character, the unique identifier of the claim.
 **Time to Close**: Numeric, number of days it took for the claim to be closed.
 **Claim Amount**: Numeric, initial claim value in the currency of Brazil.
 **Amount Paid**: Numeric, total amount paid after the claim closed in the currency of Brazil.
 **Location**: Character, location of the claim, one of “RECIFE”, “SAO LUIS”, “FORTALEZA”, or “NATAL”.
 **Individuals on Claim**: Numeric, number of individuals on this claim.
 **Linked Cases**: Binary, whether this claim is believed to be linked with other cases, either TRUE or FALSE.
 **Cause**: Character, the cause of the food poisoning injuries, one of ‘vegetable’, ‘meat’, or ‘unknown’.

 # Skills:
 - Data manipulation and EDA using pandas and numpy